blopker/alic/README.md

 - [ ] Add support for lossless compression
 - [x] Add support for dropping directories
 - [ ] Add context menu for opening images in Alic from Finder
+- [x] Add support for resizing images if they are over a certain size

 ## Built With